 A note of caution!
 While this cream offers a somewhat comparable experience, it does not compare in its creaminess, taste, and texture to the dairy whipped cream.
 And it doen't intend to.
 This multipurpose almond whipped cream has a slightly nutty taste and grainy texture.
 When whipped, it does not form perfectly stiff peaks as its dairy counterpart.
 However, this almond whipped cream holds well to forms round- or oval-shaped dollops on your pancake or pie.
 You can surely scoop it with a strawberry or any other fruit or veggies you want to scoop it with.

 Please note that this cream is made with almonds, which are high in fat.
 Even though almonds contain healthy kind of fat, it is best to keep the overall fat intake contained within certain limits specially if you are avoiding fat for health reasons (more on this later).
 Therefore, like other desserts, enjoy this cream in moderation (please see the suggested serving size in the nutrition panel).

 Here is how to make it:

 The star ingredient of this recipe is almonds.
 The first step in making this cream is to make sure that almonds are not stale.
-The rancid taste and smell of stale almonds not only results in foul-tasting cream, it can potentially also harm your health (stay tuned for more information).
+The rancid taste and smell of stale almonds not only results in foul-tasting cream, it can potentially also harm your health.

 To sweeten the almond whipped cream, you can either use only dates or a combination of dates and maple syrup (can sub with honey).
 If you decide the use the date and maple syrup combination, be aware that maple syrup adds a very faint maple-ish taste to the cream.
 If you plan on using the cream where you don't want the maple taste to show up, use only dates to sweeten the cream.
 I find dates to be the best choice of sweetener in this almond whipped cream, as it adds body to the cream and does not interfere with the taste.